diegomezg/devops-trainee-program/12 - Configuration management/activities/2 - High level tools/01 - Chef Server.md

 After we accept the license agreement then another chef-client run will occur configuring the services managed by chef-manage.
 Once the reconfiguration has finished, we can access the UI by going to https://SERVER_PUBLIC_IP.
 We need to tell the browser that we understand that the website is using a self-signed certificate, and after we do that we can see that there is a sign in form.
 We’ll ensure that the username/password created earlier works, and then we’re ready to move forward.

 ### Expected deliverables
-- Show and explain the flow to bootstrap and to manage a node with chef server.
+- Show and explain the flow to install chef server.

 ### Evaluation